GordianNaught/Juicy/README.md

 - [ ] remove gcc dependecy in favor of `as` and `ld`
 - [x] fix calling convention of generated main function
 - [ ] add cuts in all places where non-determinism not needed
+- [x] make verbose output optional
+- [ ] add verbosity levels?
-- [ ] make debug output during compilation optional
+- [x] make timing of compilation optional
 - [ ] test cases
+- [ ] run tests when Makefile is ran
 - [x] make internal names of functions carry signature information
 - [ ] classes
 - [ ] methods